Do they go bad? Yep, they sure do! Chicken and ducks eggs have a pretty good shelf life. But how long do eggs last really?

 - Cook eggs thoroughly.

-Collect eggs daily, and place them right in the refrigerator.
+Collect eggs daily, and place them right in the refrigerator or store them at room temperature.
 Temperature fluctuations can contribute to an egg going bad.

 Eventually, they can turn green and black inside.
 A really rotten egg can even “explode” under the pressure of the gas build-up.
 You might have experienced this little doozy if you’ve ever incubated them.